MathieuNls/bug-taxonomy/03_dataset.md

 Once again, T4 and T2 are the ones with the most churns; Apache ecosystem $T4_{churns}^1 \gg T2_{churns}^2 \gg T1_{churns}^4 > T3_{churns}^3$, Netbeans ecosystem: $T4_{churns}^1 \gg T2_{churns}^3 \gg T3_{churns}^2 \gg T1_{churns}^4$ and overall : $T4_{churns}^1 \gg T2_{churns}^2 \gg T1_{churns}^4 \gg T3_{churns}^3$.

-In order to determine which type is the most complex, we counted how many times each bug type obtained each position in our nine rankings and multiply them by 4 for the first place, 3 for the second, 2 for the third and 1 for the fourth place.
+To determine which type is the most complex, we counted how many times each bug type obtained each position in our nine rankings and multiply them by 4 for the first place, 3 for the second, 2 for the third and 1 for the fourth place.

 We did the same simple analysis of the rank of each type for each metric, to take into account the frequency of bug types in our calculation, and multiply both values.
 The complexity scores we calculated are as follows: 1330, 1750, 2580 and 7120 for T1, T2, T3 and T4 bugs, respectively.

-Considering that type 4 bugs are (a) the most common, (b) the most complex and (c) not a type we intuitively know about; we decided to kick start our research into the different type of bugs and their impact by predicting wether an incoming bug report is type 4 or not.
+Considering that type 4 bugs are (a) the most common, (b) the most complex and (c) not a type we intuitively know about; we decided to kick start our research into the different type of bugs and their impact by predicting wether an incoming bug report type 4 or not.